Skip to main content

 Log in to your bank’s website or app, go to Settings > Account Information, and remove any unfamiliar accounts.

-3. Review the “Account Title” and “Ownership” fields.
-Look for any names or entities that don’t belong to you or your organization.
+3. Scan the “Account Title” and “Ownership” fields—any names that don’t match you or your business?
+Those are red flags.

-4. If an unknown third-party account is listed, select it and choose Remove Account or Disassociate.
+4. Found an unknown third-party account?
+Select it and hit Remove Account or Disassociate.

-3. Check the “Account Name” and “Account Type” fields.
+3. Double-check the “Account Name” and “Account Type” fields—do they reference a third party?

 If This Didn’t Work